 Mental health services are confidential.
 We will not talk to anyone about information you share unless you give written consent.
 Under federal law, a few exceptions to this rule exist.
 If you have questions, please ask your mental health consultant.

 Consumer Council (CC) Information

 The mission of CC is to promote communication and access to quality of life care for the veterans and their families by acting as an “Information Bridge” between the patients and the VA Mental Health professionals, VA staff, community partners and veteran resources.
-Any Veteran or family member is welcome to attend the monthly meeting on the 4th Monday at 0930 in Room 245 of the Mental Health Clinic.
-You may also contact the council at email@example.com for more information.
+Any Veteran or family member is welcome to attend the monthly meeting on the 4th Monday at 0900 in Room 245 of the Mental Health Clinic.
+If you cannot attend in person, we would love to have you join by phone!
+Simply dial 1-800-767-1750, and enter access code 97294#.
+You may also contact the council at firstname.lastname@example.org for more information.